Crying (Roy Orbison song)

-"Crying" is a song written by Roy Orbison and Joe Melson for Orbison's third studio album of the same name (1962).
-Released in 1961, it was a number 2 hit in the US for Orbison and was covered in 1980 by Don McLean, whose version went to number 1 in the UK.
+"Crying" is a song written by American singer, songwriter, and guitarist Roy Orbison and Joe Melson for Orbison's third studio album of the same name (1962).
+Released in 1961, it was a number-two hit in the United States for Orbison and was covered in 1978 by Don McLean, whose version reached number one in the United Kingdom in 1980.
+Orbison later re-recorded the song as a duet with Canadian singer-songwriter k.d. lang, giving them a number-two hit in Canada.

 Composition

 Dave Marsh calls the song a "rock-bolero" with "blaring strings, hammered tympani, a ghostly chorus, the gentle strum of a guitar, [and] a hint of marimba".
 Billboard observes an "expressive reading" on the "country-flavored ballad."
 The personnel on the original recording included Orbison session regulars Bob Moore on bass; Floyd Cramer on piano; Buddy Harman on drums; and Boudleaux Bryant, Harold Bradley, and Scotty Moore on guitar.

 Release and reception

 The song was released as a 45-rpm single by Monument Records in mid-July 1961 and reached No. 1 on the United States Cashbox chart for a week on October 7, 1961.
 On the rival Billboard Hot 100 it peaked at No. 2, where "Hit the Road Jack" by Ray Charles and his Orchestra kept it from No. 1.
 Despite not reaching the summit in the latter publication, Billboard ranked the record as the No. 4 song of 1961.

 In 2002, "Crying" was honored with a Grammy Hall of Fame Award.
 In 2010, Rolling Stone ranked it 69th on their list of the "500 greatest songs of all time".